up

 MCPL provides many educational opportunities to our customers regarding environmentally responsible choices along with several resources to help them "go green" including:

-• MCPL's Summer Reading program partnered with the Chesapeake Bay foundation to offer children (participants) a chance to help preserve the Chesapeake Bay watershed, clean up the Chesapeake Bay, and provide healthy habitats for Chesapeake Bay animals by completing reading missions;
+• MCPL's Summer Reading program partnered with the Chesapeake Bay foundation to offer children (participants) a chance to help preserve the Chesapeake Bay watershed, clean up the Chesapeake Bay, and provide healthy habitats for Chesapeake Bay animals by completing reading missions.

-• lending out thermal cameras, which allows customers to inspect homes with infrared technology using their smartphone to find insulation, heating, and water problems in the home;
+• Lending out thermal cameras, which allows customers to inspect homes with infrared technology using their smartphone to find insulation, heating, and water problems in the home.

-• prominent displays at library branches about energy savings for the month of October, which is Energy Action Month.
+• Having prominent displays at library branches about energy savings for the month of October, which is Energy Action Month.

 Additionally, MCPL has implemented several climate change initiatives in its branches and for staff.
 For example, every branch has recycling receptacles in both the public and staff areas, and policies and procedures are in place to reduce the use of paper and other materials and resources.
+The department considers the climate impacts of administrative decisions and policies in all aspects of its work.

 The chart below details the budget numbers associated with the initiatives and programs discussed in this chapter.
-The budget dedicates $363.7 million to climate change efforts.
+The budget dedicates $379.2 million to climate change efforts.

 image